TechNickAI/AICodeBot/README.md

 AICodeBot is a coding assistant designed to make your coding life easier.
 Think of it as your AI version of a pair programmer.
 Perform code reviews, create helpful commit messages, debug problems, and help you think through building new features.
 A team member that accelerates the pace of development and helps you write better code.

 We've planned to build out multiple different interfaces for interacting with AICodeBot.
-To start, it's a [command-line tool](https://pypi.org/project/aicodebot/).
-In the future, we plan to integrate it with GitHub Actions, Slack, and other tools to make it even more useful.
+To start, it's a [command-line tool](https://pypi.org/project/aicodebot/) that you can install and run in your terminal, and a [GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review).

 Status: This project is in its early stages, but it already improves the software development workflow, and has a healthy roadmap of features (below).